 - You’re so good at explaining math to your friends, you should be a math teacher.

-- You love computers so much, you should fix computers.
+- You love computers so much, you should work in IT.

 - You’re so good at art, you should be a painter.

 - You’re good at languages, you should be a translator.